machinelearningZH/audio-transcription/README.md

 - High-Quality Transcriptions: Exceptional transcription quality for English and local languages, with substantial accuracy for Swiss German.
 - Speaker Diarisation: Automatic identification and differentiation of speakers within the audio.
 - Multi-File Upload: Easily upload and manage multiple files for transcription.
+- Predefined vocabulary: Define the spelling of ambiguous words and names
 - Transcript Export Options: Export transcriptions in various formats:
     - Text file
     - SRT file (Subtitles for video accessibility)